ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-02-16-wazuh-agents.md

 categories: [dfir, tutorial]
 ---

-Here's a blog post for setting up the Wazuh agent on an Ubuntu VM.
-Let me know if you want any changes!

----

-# Setting Up Wazuh Agent on Ubuntu VM

 In my previous post, I explored Wazuh without an agent, just to get a feel for how things work.
 Now, it’s time to level up and deploy the Wazuh agent on an **Ubuntu VM** to start monitoring system activities properly.
 This guide will walk through the setup process step by step.

 ---